-In this book, we're going to look at how to design web pages using Tailwind CSS.
-We'll start with the typography of individual elements, and then we'll get to "the box"-the rectangle of space each element takes up-and how to manipulate it.
-Once we have our elements in boxes, we'll take a look at page layout with flexbox or grids.
+In this book, you're going to look at how to design web pages using Tailwind CSS version 3.0 and up.
+You'll start with the typography of individual elements, and then you'll get to "the box"-the rectangle of space each element takes up-and how to manipulate it.
+Once you have your elements in boxes, you'll take a look at page layout with flexbox or grids.

-After that, we'll look at turning individual pages into full sites.
-We'll also look at common site-wide page layouts, managing a design on different screen sizes, and handling a site-wide amount of styles and CSS.
+After that, you'll look at turning individual pages into full sites.
+You'll also look at common site-wide page layouts, managing a design on different screen sizes, and handling a site-wide amount of styles and CSS.

-This book uses Tailwind 2.0.
 Tailwind has been evolving pretty quickly, so there's a good chance new features have been added since I wrote this.
 The Tailwind documentation includes pages for release notes and upgrade guides.
 (Sorry, the release notes' URLs change with each release, but they're linked from the main Tailwind documentation at https://tailwindcss.com/docs.)
 Check those out for the latest changes.